MTV K: Television channel

 MTV K launched as a DirecTV premium channel that launched on June 27, 2006, as the newest brand under the MTV World banner after MTV Chi and MTV Desi (for Chinese and South Asian/Desi-Americans, respectively).
 It showcased the best of Korean pop culture while also providing a platform for Korean-American talent.
 The target audience primarily consisted of Korean-Americans, Asian-Americans and K-pop lovers.
 Viewer-voted music video "My Name" by K-pop sensation BoA was the first video content to air on the channel.

 After going off the air on April 30, 2007, MTV K made the shift to exclusively online content in 2010, focusing on original K-pop programming, music videos and editorial targeted for international fans of Korean pop music.

 MTV K Presents...
 Live in NYC

-MTV K hosted several major K-pop artists in the iconic MTV Times Square studio, including Rain, Se7en and YG Family, Wonder Girls, 2PM, 4Minute, Beast, and B.A.P.
+MTV K hosted several major K-pop artists in the iconic MTV Times Square studio, including Rain, Se7en, YG Family, Wonder Girls, 2PM, 4Minute, Beast, and B.A.P.
 The shows were formatted in the TRL-style with live performances, MV clips, and audience interaction.

 MTV K Presents B.A.P Live in New York City started the next generation of K-pop consumption in the United States by providing a live stream of the three performances on MTVK.com during the event.